 When installing the boiler, make sure a pipe compound resistant to the action of liquefied petroleum is used.
 Check piping for leaks.
 Always check leaks with a water and soap solution.

-The boiler and its individual shut-off valve must be disconnected from the gas supply piping during any pressure testing of that piping at test pressures in excess of 1⁄2 psi.
+The boiler and its gas connection must be leak tested before placing the boiler in operation.
+The boiler and its individual shut-off valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess of 1⁄2 psi(3.5 kPa).